 All American Asphalt Inc. operates an asphalt batch plant at 10671 Jeffrey Road in the North Irvine area which has been at the center of numerous odor complaints by residents and others in the area in recent years.
 The plant has been in place since the early 1990s and was approved by the County of Orange, prior to the land being incorporated into the City of Irvine.

-Regulation of industrial emissions and odors lies with an agency called the Southern California Air Quality Management District (AQMD).
+Regulation of industrial emissions and odors lies with an agency called the South Coast Air Quality Management District (AQMD).
 The City has worked hard to hold AQMD accountable and bring enforcement actions at the plant to eliminate odor and identify and eliminate any potentially harmful emissions.
 As a result of the attention drawn to the plant by the City and concerned residents, AQMD has issued several citations for violations at the plant which have resulted in the installation and testing of new mitigation equipment.
 AQMD also instituted an air monitoring program to help identify the source of odors and the presence of any other potentially harmful emissions from the plant.
 A summary of the actions taken by AQMD, the status of plant permitting, and the results of its air monitoring program can be found on the AQMD website here.

 While enforcement responsibility lies with AQMD, and the City does not have the power to immediately close the plant or eliminate the odor, the City has initiated independent efforts to help identify potential risks due to plant emissions and protect public health.
 These efforts include an independent air monitoring program at the plant site and within the nearby community as well as an audit of the plant to ensure the facility is built and operating consistently with all appropriate permits.
 The City has also filed a lawsuit on behalf of residents, against All American Asphalt aimed at eliminating public nuisance.
 Included below are links to relevant information and resources regarding the All American Asphalt plant.